aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 .. _OpenMP: https://www.openmp.org/

-In the previous examples the code is mono-threaded, to take advantage of the today multi-core |CPUs| some modification have to be made.
-This example proposes to start from the previous :ref:`user_library_factory` example and to adapt it to work on multi-threaded architectures using the well-known `OpenMP`_ library.
+In the previous examples the code is mono-threaded.
+To take advantage of the today multi-core |CPUs| some modifications have to be made.
+This example starts from the previous :ref:`user_library_factory` example and adapts it to work on multi-threaded architectures using `pragma` directives of the well-known `OpenMP` language.

 .. code-block:: cpp
 	:caption: OpenMP: main function